 Who doesn’t dream of one day being their own boss?
-If you’ve got an idea and some money, you’re already in a good position to get started on making this dream a reality.
+If you’ve got an idea and some money, you’re already in a good position to get started on making your dream of starting a business a reality.

 But before you do, make sure you do these five things to help set your business up for success.

 1. Figure out who is going to buy your product or service